 The Dispensational Interpretation

-I have argued that 1 Thessalonians 4:13-5:10 not only accommodates, but positively teaches, a single Consummation set to occur at the Parousia.
-Our Dispensational brethren disagree.
-John MacArthur writes, “This passage, along with John 14:1-3 and 1 Corinthians 15:51-52, forms the biblical basis for the ‘Rapture’ of the Church, which takes place when Jesus comes to collect his redeemed and take them back to heaven.”
-In commenting further, MacArthur argues that the Rapture will occur seven years prior to the Day of the Lord; that the Day of the Lord is exclusively a Day of Judgment upon the unbelieving world; and that it (i.e., the Day of the Lord) “falls into two parts,” the first occurring throughout—but especially at the end of—the Great Tribulation, and the second at the end of the Millennium.
+I have argued that 1 Thessalonians 4:13-5:10 not only accommodates, but actually assumes and teaches a single Consummation.
+Our dispensational brethren disagree.
+John MacArthur writes, “This passage, along with John 14:1-3 and 1 Corinthians 15:51-52, forms the biblical basis for the ‘Rapture’ of the Church, which takes place when Jesus comes to collect his redeemed and take them back to Heaven.”
+In commenting further, MacArthur argues that the Rapture will occur seven years prior to the Day of the Lord; that the Day of the Lord is exclusively a Day of Judgment upon the unbelieving world; and that the Day of the Lord “falls into two parts,” with the first occurring throughout—but especially at the end of—the Great Tribulation, and the second occurring at the end of the Millennium.

 Needless to say, this interpretation is controversial.
 As MacArthur himself would freely admit, the text itself explicitly teaches none of these things.
-In particular, it says nothing about Christ taking his Church to heaven, nothing about a future millennium, nothing about the Day of the Lord being devoted exclusively to judgment, nothing about it “falling into two parts,” and nothing about the multiple resurrections required in order to make this complicated scenario work.
-Clearly, MacArthur is reading his eschatology into the text.
-The great question is: Has he done so successfully?
-What arguments does he offer?
-Are the arguments sound?”
-Let us turn to the notes of The MacArthur Study Bible in order to find out.
+In particular, it says nothing about Christ taking his Church to Heaven, nothing about a future millennium, nothing about the Day of the Lord being devoted exclusively to judgment, nothing about it falling into two parts, and nothing about the multiple resurrections required to make this complicated scenario work.
+Clearly MacArthur is reading his eschatology into the text.
+The questions are: Has he done so successfully?
+What arguments does he advance?
+And are they sound?”
+Let us turn to the notes in his study Bible to find out.

-Secondly, MacArthur points to various dissimilarities between the Rapture of 1 Thessalonians 4 and the Parousia of Matthew 24 (and parallel Gospel texts), deducing from the dissimilarities that two distinct events are in view.
-Happily, he does indeed acknowledge the many similarities: a trumpet, a resurrection, glory clouds, and the ingathering of elect believers.
-However, he refuses to draw from these similarities the most natural conclusion: that Paul, with the benefit of fresh apostolic insight, is simply giving us further details about the same event; about the one Parousia that Christ will effect at the Consummation of all things.
+Secondly, MacArthur points to various dissimilarities between the “Catching Up” of 1 Thessalonians 4 and the Coming (Parousia) of Matthew 24.
+From these dissimilarities he deduces that two separate eschatological events are in view.
+Happily, he acknowledges the many similarities: a trumpet, a resurrection, glory clouds, and the ingathering of elect believers.
+Unhappily, he refuses to draw from them the most natural conclusion: that Paul, with the benefit of fresh apostolic insight, is simply providing further details about the same event: the one Parousia that Christ will effect at the Consummation of all things.

-MacArthur’s efforts to justify this distinction are not persuasive.
+MacArthur’s case for distinguishing the Parousia of Matthew 24 from the Catching Up of 1 Thessalonians 4 is not persuasive.
 For example, he points out that in Matthew we see the Son of Man coming on the clouds, but that in 1 Thessalonians we see believers ascending in them.
 But does this “dissimilarity” really require us to posit two separate events?
-Is it not far more reasonable to say that Christ, at his Parousia, first arrives on the clouds, then sends forth his angels to gather up his elect, and then brings them into the clouds and ultimately to his side?
+Is it not far more reasonable simply to say that Christ, at his Parousia, first arrives on the clouds of Heaven, and then, by means of angelic agency, gathers his saints into (or through) those clouds to safety at his side (Luke 9:34)?

-For example, concerning our text itself, we have seen that it is a unit; that here Paul has in mind a single Momentous Event: the Day of the Lord Jesus (5:2), which will occur at the Parousia (4:15), and which has both redemptive (4:13-18) and judicial (or retributive) aspects (5:1-10).
+Concerning the texts themselves, we have already seen that they are a unit—that throughout 1 Thessalonians Paul has in mind a single Momentous Event.
+It is the Day of the Lord Jesus (1 Thess.
+5:2), which will occur at the Parousia (1 Thess.
+4:15), and which has both redemptive (1 Thess.
+4:13-18) and judicial (or retributive) aspects (1 Thess.
+5:1-10).

-For all of these reasons, MacArthur seriously errs when he states, “Believers have no part in the Day of the Lord;” and when he concludes, on the basis of this error, that the Rapture (i.e., the “Parousia” of 1 Thessalonians 4:15) and the Day of the Lord are two separate events.
+For all these reasons, then, MacArthur greatly errs when he states, “Believers have no part in the Day of the Lord.”
+And he also errs when he concludes from this false premise that the Catching Up of the saints (1 Thess.
+4:15) and the Day of the Lord (1 Thess.
+5:2) are two separate events.

 Some Final Questions

-Having addressed MacArthur’s arguments for a pretribulation Rapture, I want to conclude our study of this crucial text by asking a few questions of my Dispensational brethren.
+Having addressed John MacArthur’s arguments for a pre-tribulation Rapture, I want to conclude our study of this crucial text by asking my dispensational brethren a few pointed questions.

-Finally, is it not clear from all these questions that the Consummation is a single unified event, set to occur at the Parousia?
-And is it not clear that if this is true, then Dispensationalism, with its endless multiplication of eschatological acts and events, must be false?
+Finally, is it not clear from all these questions that the great apostle—and all the other NT writers—viewed the Consummation as a single unified event set to occur at the Parousia of the Lord?